MoayedAljaddawi24/assignment-3/docs/technical-documentation.md

 6. Favorite/unfavorite projects, enable “Favorites only,” and reload to verify persistence + layered filtering.
 7. Change the Sort dropdown between “Recently updated” and “Alphabetical” while other filters/search states are active to confirm ordering holds.
 8. Tab once to reach the skip link, scroll to ensure images lazy-load, and toggle “Reduce Motion” in the OS/browser to confirm animations stop.
+9. Follow the scenarios captured in `docs/testing-plan.md` to keep consistent evidence for submission.

 **Result:** The Assignment 3 layer demonstrates real API integration, stateful controls, resilient UX, and updated documentation, satisfying the next stage of the portfolio project.